-Where adequate drainage or other Infrastructure is not available, other arrangements may need to be in place to allow suitable Infrastructure to be provided.
-Developers should access any Council policies relating to drainage levies and/or head-works charges to obtain information as to the amount of any levy or charge applicable in such cases.
+Where the existing drainage infrastructure cannot accommodate further development within a particular area, arrangements must be made to allow suitable infrastructure to be provided.
+Developers should access the policies of the responsible authorities relating to drainage levies and/or head-works charges to obtain information as to the amount of any levy or charge applicable in such cases.